 - Award of 101,000 shares of restricted common stock of the Company under the 2020 Plan.
-All shares fully vested and issued on the Effective Grant Date. - Award of 275,000 shares of restricted common stock of the Company under the 2021 Plan.
+All shares were fully vested and issued on the Effective Grant Date. - Award of 275,000 shares of restricted common stock of the Company under the 2021 Plan.
 Half of the shares fully vested and issued on the Effective Grant Date.
-The second half of the shares are to be issued and to vest on the first anniversary of the Effective Grant Date. - Award of an option under the 2021 Plan to buy 75,000 shares of Company common stock at an exercise price of \$3.81 per share.
-The option vests one half on grant date and one half on the one-year anniversary of grant date.
+The second half of the shares were issued and fully vested on the first anniversary of the Effective Grant Date. - Award of an option under the 2021 Plan to buy 75,000 shares of Company common stock at an exercise price of \$3.81 per share.
+The option is fully vested with one half that vested on grant date and the other half that vested on the one-year anniversary of grant date.
 The option has a term of 10 years. - (5) Mr. Phipps received the following equity awards on December 16, 2021: - Award of 275,000 shares of restricted common stock of the Company under the 2021 Plan.
 All shares fully vested and issued on the Effective Grant Date. - (6) Mr. Ellenoff received the following equity awards pursuant to his Employment Agreement, dated August 24, 2021, by and between the Company and Mr. Ellenoff (the "Ellenoff Employment Agreement"),